sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 In all cases, the code without ternaries is both shorter and easier to read.

-Here’s another example of an unnecessary condition:
+Let’s have a look at another example of an unnecessary condition:

 ```js
 const products = ['taco'];